ChalmersGU-data-structure-courses/dsabook/src/A05-comparing.md

 To implement sorting or searching, we require that keys be [comparable]{.term}.
 At a minimum, we must be able to take two keys and reliably determine whether they are equal or not.
-That is enough to enable a sequential search through a database of records and find one that matches a given key.
+That is enough to enable a [sequential search]{.term} through a database of records and find one that matches a given key.
 However, we typically would like for the keys to define a [total order]{.term}, which means that we can always tell which of two keys is greater than the other.
 Using key types with total orderings gives the database implementor the opportunity to organize a collection of records in a way that makes searching more efficient.
-An example is storing the records in sorted order in an array, which permits a binary search.
+An example is storing the records in sorted order in an array, which permits a [binary search]{.term}.
 Fortunately, in practice most fields of most records consist of simple data types with natural total orders.
 For example, integers, floats, doubles, and character strings all are totally ordered.